 - hearing loss

 - cellulitis (an infection that affects the deep tissues of the skin)

 Serious complications that affect other parts of the body include:

 - malignant otitis externa, an infection that spreads to the base of your skull and is more likely to affect older adults and people with diabetes or immune deficiencies

 - widespread infection, a rare, potentially life-threatening complication that occurs when malignant otitis externa spreads to your brain or other parts of your body

 A doctor can usually diagnose chronic swimmer’s ear during an office visit.
-They will use an otoscope, a lighted instrument that allows for examination inside the ear, to look for the following signs of chronic swimmer’s ear:
+They will use an otoscope, a lighted instrument that allows them to examine inside the ears.
+Your doctor will look for the following symptoms of chronic swimmer’s ear:

-- a red, swollen, or tender ear and ear canal
+- red, swollen, or tender ear and ear canal

 - flakes of scaly, shedding skin in the ear canal